shoppingflux/php-sdk/docs/manual/resources/inventory.md

 ### Read inventories

-Accessing to the inventory API can be done from store resource
+Accessing the inventory API can be done using the store resource

 ```php
 <?php
 $inventoryApi = $session->getMainStore()->getInventoryApi();
 ```

-Find a inventory item by product's reference (sku):
+Find an inventory item by a product's reference (sku):

 ```php
 <?php